jbolda/gatsby-source-airtable/README.md

 Within Airtable, every table can have one or more named Views.
 These Views are a convenient way to pre-filter and sort your data before querying it in Gatsby.
 If you do not specify a view in your table object, raw data will be returned in no particular order.

-For example, if you are creating a blog or documentation site, specify a `published` field in Airtable, create a filter showing only published posts, and specify this as `tableView` in `gatsby-config.js`
+For example, if you are creating a blog or documentation site, specify a `published` field in Airtable, create a filter showing only published posts, and specify this as the (optional) `tableView` option in `gatsby-config.js`

 ### Naming conflicts